 The one I’ve found that has the features I need and yet is still light and fast is Contact Form 7.
 After installation, all you have to do is create a Contact Page, and insert the Contact Form shortcode into your contact page.
 The short code can be found on the Contact Form 7 settings page under the Contact Menu.
 There are numerous options you can set-up and use, but in most cases I just use the defaults.
 Contact Form 7 also supports additional forms, so if you need to have multiple contact forms or other forms on your site, you can create those as well.
 It’s simple and easy, just the type of plugin I like.

+The WordPress SEO plugin additional generates an optimized XML sitemap.
 A sitemap is a file located on your web server that contains a listing and URLs for all of the pages on your site.
 The purpose of the sitemap file is to make it easy for the Google bot (Google’s software than scans your site for content) to locate and index your content.

-The Google XML Sitemaps plugin automatically generates a sitemap file for you, containing all of your content.
-There are numerous settings available to customize the file and it’s accessibility.
+The WordPress SEO plugin automatically generates a sitemap file for you, containing all of your content.
+There are a number of settings available to customize the file and it’s accessibility.
 99% of the time, the default settings will be fine.
-After you install the plugin and activate it, head over to the Settings>>XML-Sitemap page and generate your initial sitemap file.
-Depending on your host, you may have to give Google XML Sitemaps the correct permissions to generate the file.
-If so, it will tell you exactly what you need to do.

 Once the sitemap file is created, it’s important to head over to Google Webmaster tools and tell Google that you now have a sitemap.